Is a Business Degree Worth It? 2025 Guide

 One way to decide whether a business degree is worth it for you is to look at your potential return on investment (ROI), which is essentially a comparison of your likely long-term gains against your short-term losses.
 Since it’s not possible to quantify certain aspects of your business degree—things like skills gained and networking opportunities—ROI typically deals with the financial aspects of value.

-According to an analysis from The Foundation for Research on Equal Opportunity (FREOPP), business degrees have a positive ROI 98 percent of the time.
-That means the vast majority of the time, business degree holders end up making more money because of their degree than they spent earning it [5].
+According to an analysis from The Education Data Initiative, business degrees have a positive ROI of 1,033.41 percent and typically pay for themselves after an average of eight years of professional experience [5].
+That means the vast majority of the time, business degree holders end up making more money because of their degree than they spent earning it.

 Getting your bachelor’s degree in business can be associated with several benefits; however, the degree is only truly worth getting if the projected outcomes align with your goals.
 To get a better sense of what a business degree might entail, enroll in one of the University of London’s open online courses, Business Sustainability in the Circular Economy or Management Concepts through Metaphor and Music.